Short Answer

 10. Decision-Flipping Events

-• Trigger: Current prediction markets, such as Polymarket, indicate JD Vance as having a leading probability of around 21% to win the presidency [^] .
+• Trigger: Vance as a leading contender with an implied probability of approximately 21-25% to win the election.

 No historical resolution data available for this series.